 It’s clear that the UK gaming industry is huge, bringing in billions each year.
 This money helps fund public services through taxes.

 Sweden: Sweden started allowing online casino games legally in 2019.
-Licensed companies have grown significantly.
+Licensed companies have grown a lot.
 The government monitors the market to ensure rules are followed and gambling is safe.

 Sweden also has a high tax on gaming revenue, 18%.
 This shows how the government aims to make money while keeping the market competitive.